Please use this identifier to cite or link to this item: https://hdl.handle.net/20.500.11851/11149

 dc.subjectglocalizationen_US

-dc.titleThe Network Science, International Law, and Corporations: A Theoretical Framework for Corporate Accountabilityen_US
+dc.titleThe Network Science, International Law, and Corporations: a Theoretical Framework for Corporate Accountabilityen_US

 dc.typeArticleen_US